Volunteers are a vital part of Transitions Hospice.

 *Volunteers experiencing the loss of a loved one are encouraged to wait 12 months before working directly with patients and families.

-All volunteer candidates must pass a drug and background check prior to beginning service with our organization.
+All volunteer candidates must pass a drug and background screen as well as current with the COVID-19 vaccination prior to beginning service with our organization.
 Our agency will cover the cost of both the drug screen and the background check.